awsdocs/amazon-redshift-management-guide/doc_source/db-auditing.md

 # Database audit logging<a name="db-auditing"></a>

 Amazon Redshift logs information about connections and user activities in your database\.
 These logs help you to monitor the database for security and troubleshooting purposes, a process called *database auditing*\.
 The logs are stored in Amazon S3 buckets\.
-These provide convenient access with data security features for users who are responsible for monitoring activities in the database\.
+These provide convenient access with data\-security features for users who are responsible for monitoring activities in the database\.

 **Topics**
 + [Amazon Redshift logs](#db-auditing-logs)